barabasizsolt/AndroidAutomotive/README.md

 ## Note

     Currently the application is designed and built only for Polestar 2 Emulator.
-    In case of other AVD's the application won't work properly.
+    In case of any other AVD's the application won't work properly.

+## Installation
+* Clone the repository into your local machine
+* Open the project using Android Studio
+* Build the project, after the build is completed the application will be installed on your avd

+      Before you build, make sure that the previously installed Polestar 2 AVD is selected

 ## Application details

 The application is built around four main component.